 Becoming an Optician in Washington

 Becoming an Optician in the state of Washington will do more than just provide you with a stable, rewarding career with a competitive salary—you will have the opportunity to make a difference in the lives of others.
-Having corrected vision can elevate one’s quality of life, and as an optician you take part in this process.
+Having a corrected vision can elevate one’s quality of life, and as an optician, you take part in this process.
 Opticians help customers select and fit eyeglass frames and contact lenses based on a doctor’s prescription or specifications, provided with good customer service skills.[En Español]

-Licensing for Opticians in Washington
+Licensing and Optician Certification in Washington

 To receive a license, applicants will also need to complete at least four hours of AIDS education and provide proof of one of the following: